titanml/.github/profile/README.md

 ### 🛫 [Takeoff](https://docs.titanml.co/docs/intro)
 - The fastest way to inference the lastest open-source LLMs from Meta, Mistral, Google, and more locally
 - Get a free trial license now!
-Get your free license [here](https://www.titanml.co/contact).
+Grab your free license [here](https://www.titanml.co/contact).
 - Some of the benefits of using 🛫 Takeoff 🛫:
     - Batching support
     - Multi-gpu inference